-“We’re about health, not the high,” Farid told a small knot of elected officials, farmers, and reporters gathered at Kasheta Farms off Main Street, where growers have set aside close to 20 acres to cultivate the raw material for his latest venture.
+“We’re about health, not the high,” Tariq Farid explained to a small group of elected officials, farmers, and reporters gathered at Kasheta Farms off Main Street in South Windsor as he announced Incredible Edibles.

 The farm set aside roughly 20 acres of land to cultivate hemp seedlings as Farid aims at keeping his latest venture within the state.
 Farid, the founder and CEO of Edible Arrangements, started the company, known for gift deliveries featuring fruit bouquets and chocolate covered strawberries, in Connecticut.

 “We’re proud of the healing effects that Hemp Extract can offer, and we’re proud to be planting the first seeds here in Connecticut…I started right here in Connecticut.
 Business comes and business goes, but then there’s life, and my life and the lives of my family are here.”

 Incredible Edibles, which plans to sell hemp extract -infused products that leverage their existing and successful business model as Edible Arrangements.
 Additionally, Farid and team look to benefit from the Connecticut Hemp Research Pilot Program, which launched in May 2019 by the state Agriculture Department.